Skip to page content

 Child Attention and Autism Research and Evaluation (CAARE) Lab

-• Validating a new measure of ASD knowledge titled, The Autism Stigma & Knowledge Questionnaire (ASK-Q) in cross-cultural contexts
+• Developed a measure of ASD knowledge entitled, the Autism Stigma & Knowledge Questionnaire (ASK-Q) in cross-cultural contexts

 Researchers